Finding Rumor Sources on Random Trees: Main Results

-\begin{thm} Let $\eta_0$, distributed as $\D_0$, be such that $\Pr(\eta_0 \geq 3) > 0$ and let $\eta$, distributed as per $\D$, be such that $\Eb[\eta^2] < \infty$, ~$\Eb[\eta] > 1$.
-Suppose the rumor starts from the root of the random tree generated as per distributions $\D_0$ and $\D$ as described above and spreads as per the SI model with generic spreading time distribution as discussed above.
+\begin{thm} Let $\eta_0$, distributed as $\D_0$, be such that $\Pr(\eta_0 \geq 3) > 0$ and let $\eta$, distributed as per $\D$, be such that $1<\Eb[\eta] < \infty$.
+Suppose the rumor starts from the root of the random tree generated as per distributions $\D_0$ and $\D$ as described above and spreads as per the SI model with a spreading time distribution with an absolutely continuous density.
 Then,

-\end{thm} The above result says that irrespective of the structure of the random trees, spreading time distribution and time elapsed, there is non-trivial probability of detecting the root as the source by rumor centrality.
-The interesting aspect of the result is that this non-trivial detection probability is established by studying events when the tree grows without bound.
-In specific models (e.g. Poisson distribution of $\D_0, ~\D$), one may derive such a bound by identifying the probability of having an empty tree to be non-trivial.
-But, indeed, such events are trivial and are not of much interest to us (neither mathematically, nor motivationally).
+\end{thm} The above result says that irrespective of the structure of the random trees, spreading time distribution and elapsed time, there is non-trivial probability of detecting the root as the source by rumor centrality.
+The interesting aspect of the result is that this non-trivial detection probability is established by studying events when the tree grows without bound. {For finite size trees with $n$ nodes, the rumor source can be estimated by selecting a random node, giving a probability of correct detection of $n^{-1}>0$.} However, such events are trivial and are not of much interest to us (neither mathematically, nor motivationally).